 4. Do issues have to be labeled Hacktoberfest to count?

-No, any pull request made on a public repository counts, whether it’s attached to a Hacktoberfest issue or not.
+No, any pull request made on a public repository counts, whether it’s attached to a Hacktoberfest issue

 5. Do multiple PRs to the same repo count?

 No, they will still count unless they are spam, irrelevant, or labeled as invalid.

 7. I completed four PRs.
 When will I receive my T-shirt?